Generic Name: Influenza Vaccine Recombinant

 Do not mix with any other vaccine or solution.1

-Administer seasonal influenza vaccine every year before exposure to seasonal influenza.558 In the US, localized outbreaks indicating start of the annual influenza season can occur as early as October;100 112 peak influenza activity usually occurs in January and February, but has occurred in March, April, or May.166
+Administer seasonal influenza vaccine every year before exposure to seasonal influenza.100 112 In the US, localized outbreaks indicating start of the annual influenza season can occur as early as October;100 112 peak influenza activity (which often is close to the midpoint of influenza activity for the season) usually occurs in January through March;100 112 and influenza activity can continue until late spring (end of May).112

 Syncope (vasovagal or vasodepressor reaction; fainting) may occur following vaccination; such reactions occur most frequently in adolescents and young adults.134 Syncope and secondary injuries may be averted if vaccinees sit or lie down during and for 15 minutes after vaccination.134 If syncope occurs, observe patient until symptoms resolve.134